oljung/portfolio-project-two/README.md

 The site runs euqally satisfactory on Chrome, Firefox, IE, Edge and Safari.

 #### 4.2.3 Contrast testing
-Where text is written the contrast are:
+Where text is written the contrast are:<br>
-Black on #B5BEC5 has a ratio of 11.13:1 and passed all tests<br>
+Black on #B5BEC5 has a ratio of 11.13:1 and passed all tests.<br>
-Black on #F1E29F has a ratio of 16.11:1 passing all tests with a large margin<br>
+Black on #F1E29F has a ratio of 16.11:1 passing all tests with a large margin.<br>
-Black on #708090 has a ratio of 5.17:1 and failed on of the test, but is only used with large text where it passes the test<br>
+Black on #708090 has a ratio of 5.17:1 and failed on one of the test, but is only used with large text where it passes the test.<br>
-#B5BEC5 on #1A2D2D has a ratio of 7.64:1 and passes all tests<br>
+#B5BEC5 on #1A2D2D has a ratio of 7.64:1 and passes all tests.<br>

 ### 4.3 Unfixed bugs
 There are currently no known unfixed bugs in the project

 ### 4.4 Testing user Stories
-- As an ownder, I want to make sure new users are able to find sufficent information to play the game
+- As an owner, I want to make sure new users are able to find sufficent information to play the game
     - The about and how to play tabs help users with information about what the game is, and how to actually play the game.
-- As an ownder, I want to make the user have the retro feel from the moment they enter the site
+- As an owner, I want to make the user have the retro feel from the moment they enter the site
     - The color choice and font choice give a retro feel.
 The pixalated images on the game screen enhance that feeling.
-- As an ownder, I want to make sure the game is playable and that the clues left in the game are not to difficult to find
+- As an owner, I want to make sure the game is playable and that the clues left in the game are not to difficult to find
     - From the players that have currently played the game, the diffuculty is enough to get more experienced players to think for a bit, but not too difficult for new players.
 - As a user, I want to learn more about the inspiration for the game
     - The about tab provides information about inspiration and links to further reading and exploring.